yunl39/STAT3106-ML-Final-Project/README.md

 # STAT3106-ML-Final-Project
 ## Summary
-## Explaination of the folders
+## Explanation of the folders
+### 📂 Data Ingestion, Feature Generation & EDA
+#### 🧠 Reddit Data Processing

+- **`redditdata.ipynb`** and **`all_data.ipynb`**
+  These notebooks parse raw Reddit `.zst` archives, filter for quality, and produce a cleaned dataset of ~92,000 posts across six finance-related subreddits.
+#### 📉 Stock Data & EDA
+- **`stock&EDA.ipynb`**
+  Retrieves historical stock price and volume data via the Yahoo Finance API.
+Also performs return diagnostics, quality checks, and basic EDA.
+Includes visualizations of returns and their correlation with Reddit sentiment features.

+#### 💬 Reddit Feature Engineering & EDA
+- **`Redditfeature&EDA.ipynb`**
+  Generate Reddit-based features like daily sentiment scores (overall, sector, and firm-level) and mention frequencies.
+Performs EDA to examine trends, skewness, and potential predictive value of these features.
+---
+Each component is designed to support downstream modeling and analysis in a structured and reproducible way.

-## Data source:
+## 📊 Data Sources

-Stock data is from the yahoo finance API
+### 📈 Stock Data
+Stock data was retrieved using the [Yahoo Finance API](https://finance.yahoo.com/), which includes historical stock prices, trading volume for the selected small-cap stocks.

-Reddit Data:
+### 💬 Reddit Data
-We used Reddit post data available through https://academictorrents.com/details/1614740ac8c94505e4ecb9d88be8bed7b6afddd4, which provides compressed .zst files containing full Reddit submissions.
-To parse these files, we followed the Python script provided in the PushshiftDumps GitHub repository (https://github.com/Watchful1/PushshiftDumps).
+Reddit post data was sourced from [Academic Torrents](https://academictorrents.com/details/1614740ac8c94505e4ecb9d88be8bed7b6afddd4), which provides compressed `.zst` files containing full Reddit submissions.
+We parsed these files using the Python scripts from the [PushshiftDumps GitHub repository](https://github.com/Watchful1/PushshiftDumps).

-From the dataset, we extracted posts from six finance-focused subreddits: r/investing, \r/stocks, r/wallstreetbets, r/StocksAndTrading, r/stockstobuytoday, and r/investingforbeginners.
+We extracted posts from six finance-focused subreddits:
-We limited our extraction to posts created between January 1, 2022 and December 31, 2024.
-For each post, we collected the full text content, number of comments, score (an indicator of engagement and influence), upvote ratio, and the creation timestamp.
-The initial extraction yielded approximately 266,000 posts.
-However, many entries were incomplete or missing the full post content.
-To ensure data quality, we filtered out all posts lacking complete content, resulting in a final dataset of 92,237 high-quality posts.
-All subsequent analyses presented in this study are based on this cleaned and filtered dataset.
+- `r/investing`
+- `r/stocks`
+- `r/wallstreetbets`
+- `r/StocksAndTrading`
+- `r/stockstobuytoday`
+- `r/investingforbeginners`

+We restricted our dataset to posts created between **January 1, 2022** and **December 31, 2024**.
+For each post, we collected:
+- Full post content
+- Number of comments
+- Score (engagement metric)
+- Upvote ratio
+- Creation timestamp

+The initial extraction yielded approximately **266,000** posts.
+After filtering out entries with incomplete content, we retained **92,237** high-quality posts.
+All downstream analysis and modeling are based on this cleaned dataset.